-Collaborating and working as a team

-Medical, nursing, pharmacy and allied health staff work collaboratively to deliver delirium prevention and management.

-Delivering delirium prevention strategies in partnership with patients and carers

-- Clinicians work in partnership with patients and carers to use the comprehensive care plan to deliver delirium prevention strategies where clinically indicated; for example, identifying and managing the underlying causes including:

-- regular monitoring for changes in behaviour, cognition and physical condition

-- medication review, including review of antipsychotics, as there is evidence that using antipsychotics can worsen delirium

-- activities for stimulating cognition

-- non-drug measures to help promote sleep

-- assistance for patients who usually wear hearing and visual aids

-- correction of dehydration, malnutrition and constipation

-- mobility activities

-- oxygen therapy where appropriate

-- pain assessment and management

-- regular reorientation and reassurance.

-These strategies can also apply for people who have delirium

-• Clinicians undertake regular cognitive screening and, if required, delirium assessment for patients who are at risk (reassess, monitor and document).

-Delivering delirium management in partnership

-Clinicians work in partnership with patients and carers to ensure patients who develop delirium are managed according to best-practice guidelines/clinical care standards.
+Collaborating and working as a team Medical, nursing, pharmacy and allied health staff work collaboratively to deliver delirium prevention and management.
+Delivering delirium prevention strategies in partnership with Clinicians work in partnership with patients and carers to use the comprehensive care plan to deliver delirium prevention strategies where clinically indicated; for example, identifying and managing the underlying causes including: patients and carers regular monitoring for changes in behaviour, cognition and physical condition medication review, including review of antipsychotics, as there is evidence that using antipsychotics can worsen delirium17 activities for stimulating cognition non-drug measures to help promote sleep assistance for patients who usually wear hearing and visual aids - correction of dehydration, malnutrition and constipation - mobility activities oxygen therapy where appropriate pain assessment and management regular reorientation and reassurance.
+These strategies can also apply for people who have delirium.
+Clinicians undertake regular cognitive screening and, if required, delirium assessment for patients who are at risk (reassess, monitor and document).
+Delivering delirium management in partnership Clinicians work in partnership with patients and carers to ensure patients who develop delirium are managed according to best-practice guidelines/ clinical care standards.
 This includes developing an individualised care plan in collaboration with the patient, carer and the patient's GP, that describes ongoing care required after the patient leaves hospital.

-Monitoring and improving care
+Monitoring and Clinicians: improving care Monitor the effectiveness of these strategies in preventing and/or managing delirium Review and update the care plan if it is not effective or is causing side effects Engage in reviewing clinical outcomes, identifying gaps and opportunities for improvement • Follow up patients regarding resolution of delirium, the emergence of ongoing